benclifford/hallowbit/README.md

 using uflash.
 A bit of messing round with the wrong usb cable and mountpoints, but this command worked: sudo uflash ./hallow.py /media/tmp

+Did a bit of fiddling with snake colouring to make the body topology more visible when the display is getting full.

+Now it's time to attach some buttons.

+I'd also like mypy to work to tell me errors before I load them on and have to read exception messages off the 5x5 scrollng display... but let's not get distracted from the hardware side for now.